SimonXu100/Distribued-System-Project/instructions/Assignment3.md

-# Assignment 3: Paxos-based Key/Value Service
+#  Paxos-based Key/Value Service
-### Part A Due: Wednesday Oct 28, 11:59:59pm
-### Part B Due: Thursday Nov 5, 11:59:59pm

 ### Introduction

-Your Assignment 2 depends on a single master view server to pick the primary.
+The previous part depends on a single master view server to pick the primary.
 If the view server is not available (crashes or has network problems), then your key/value service won't work, even if both primary and backup are available.
 It also has the less critical defect that it